prettydiff/biddle/readme.md

     node biddle.js markdown applications/example/readme.md 80

 ### publish
-(not written yet)
-Writes a tar.bz2 file with version number to the publications directory.
+Writes a hash file and a tar.bz2 file with a version number to the publications directory or some other specified location.
+Applications are required to have a file in their root directory named *package.json* with properties: *name* and *version*.

+Create a tarball in the default location: ./publications/myapplication

+    node biddle.js publish ../myapplication

+Publish to a custom location: ./myAlternateDirectory/myapplication

+    node biddle.js publish ../myapplication myAlternateDirectory

 ### status
 (not written yet)